What Makes Looped Transformers Perform Better Than Non-Recursive Ones: S taged HI erarchical F ramework for P rogressive T raining

 This section proposes SHIFT (Staged HIerarchical Framework for Progressive Training), a computationally efficient two-stage training strategy motivated by our theoretical analysis of River-U-Valley and River-V-Valley landscapes.
 The strategy utilizes distinct model architectures at different learning stages, as illustrated in Figure \ref{fig:SHIFT}.

-\textbf{Stage I: Rapid Valley Descent with \emph{Single-Attn}.} Training begins with the \emph{Single-Attn} architecture.
-The objective is to move efficiently from a random initialization (the clifftop) to a low-loss region (the valley floor).
-We thus adopt \emph{Single-Attn} which facilitates initial convergence on simple tasks with computational efficiency.
+\textbf{Stage I: Rapid Valley Descent with \single.} Training begins with the \single architecture.
+The objective is to move efficiently from a random initialization (the clifftop) to a low-loss region~(the valley floor).
+We thus adopt \single which facilitates initial convergence on simple tasks with computational efficiency.

-\textbf{Stage II: Valley Hopping and Deep River Exploration with \emph{Looped-Attn}.} Training is transitioned to \emph{Looped-Attn} when \emph{Single-Attn} reaches loss plateaus.
+\textbf{Stage II: Valley Hopping and Deep River Exploration with \looped.} Training is transitioned to \looped when \single reaches loss plateaus.
 This transition reshapes the optimization within a V-shaped valley.
-As established in Corollaries \ref{corollary:cumulative_force_quadratic}$\sim$\ref{corollary:loss_quadratic} and Theorem \ref{theorem:convergence-gen}, the V-shaped valley induces a hopping descent mechanism, enabling further exploration in the river direction.
-This allows the model to find solutions to complex tasks that are less accessible to \emph{Single-Attn}.
+As established in theorems and corollaries in Section \ref{sec:main-theorems}, the V-shaped valley induces a hopping descent mechanism, enabling further exploration in the river direction.
+This allows the model to find solutions to complex tasks that are less accessible to \single.

-A key component of SHIFT is determining the moment to transition between architectures.
+A key component of SHIFT is determining the moment to transition between the two architectures.
 To this end, we introduce the SHIFT Criterion with Patience (SCP), which consists of two steps.

 \textbf{(a) Plateau Detection.} First, SCP detects a performance plateau.
-The validation loss for \emph{Single-Attn} reaches plateaus after initial epochs (Figure \ref{fig:shift_point}).
-The plateau point $E_{\text{plateau}}$ is identified when the validation loss fails to decrease by a threshold $\delta_1$ over several consecutive epochs.
+The validation loss for \single reaches plateaus after initial epochs (Figure \ref{fig:shift_point}).
+The plateau point $E_{\text{plateau}}$ is identified when the validation loss fails to decrease by a threshold $\delta_1$ over $P$ consecutive epochs.

 \textbf{(b) Gradient Stabilization Wait.} Second, SCP incorporates a patience period $W$ for gradient stabilization.
 The gradient norm initially exhibits high variance, which would make an unstable transition (Figure \ref{fig:shift_grad_norm}).
-This period ensures the optimizer has settled by a threshold $\delta_2$.
+This period ensures the gradient norm has settled by a threshold $\delta_2$.
 Consequently, the shift point is calculated as $E_{\text{shift}} = E_{\text{plateau}} + W$.

 Figure \ref{fig:shift_efficiency} reveals that an immediate transition is suboptimal on Markov dataset.
-A delayed transition yields greater speedup, but an excessive delay prevents \emph{Looped-Attn} from converging in Stage II.
+A delayed transition yields greater speedup, but an excessive delay prevents \looped from converging in Stage II.
 To address this trade-off, SCP selects a shift point between $100$ and $150$ epochs.
-This achieves a training speedup of approximately $1.26\times$ without compromising final performance (Figure \ref{fig:shift_performance_120}).
+This achieves a training speedup of approximately $1.26\times$ without compromising final performance~(Figure \ref{fig:shift_performance_120}).